The shockingly weird disappearance of Terrence Woods

 The Clearwater National Forest was created by Executive Order No. 842 signed by President Theodore Roosevelt.
 That Order, which became effective July 1, 1908, established the Forest from lands given up by the Coeur d'Alene National Forest and Bitterroot National Forest.
 On October 29, 1934 part of Selway National Forest was added by Executive Order No. 6889.

-The mountains in this forest provide wildlife habitats for timber wolves, raccoons, moose, black bears, coyotes, cougar, elk, and other forest animals.
+The mountains in this forest provide wildlife habitats for timber wolves, raccoons, moose, black bears, coyotes, cougars, elk, and other forest animals.

 The terrain is very mountainous in the 5k to 7k range and thick with multi-year deadfalls of large trees, making travel by foot difficult in areas.